 Road trips consistently come up in conversations around planning a Vancouver Island vacation.
 Whether a traveller is looking to rent a car or van and experience our highways for the first time, or Island residents pack up to make a cross Island adventure, road trips are one of the best ways of seeing different communities and meeting new folks.
-For those who seek a little bit of quiet time in the back country, or like a rugged road, Hastings Overland is catering to you.
-We sat down with Maxwell Webster, one of the owners, to learn more about overlanding, what it is, and how to overland on Vancouver Island.
+For those who seek a little bit of quiet time in the backcountry, or like a rugged road, an Overlanding rental company can cater to you.
+We sat down with Maxwell Webster, a former owner of an Overlanding business, to learn more about Overlanding, what it is, and how to overland on Vancouver Island.

 Overlanding describes self-reliant adventure travel to remote destinations where the journey is the primary goal.
-Hastings Overland aims to cater to both those who have never tried overlanding and those who are veterans of this type of travel.
-We offer trip planning services, a detailed orientation to all of the gear, and manuals in the vehicle, which help build skills along the journey such as environmental awareness, 4-wheel driving techniques, and what to do when encountering wildlife.
+Overlanding providers aim to cater to both those who have never tried Overlanding and those who are veterans of this type of travel.
+They offer trip planning services, a detailed orientation to all of the gear, and manuals in the vehicle, which help build skills along the journey such as environmental awareness, 4-wheel driving techniques, and what to do when encountering wildlife.

 What is it that lends Vancouver Island so well to a road trip?